2016 Sprint Unlimited

 The 2016 Sprint Unlimited at Daytona was a NASCAR Sprint Cup Series race held on February 13, 2016, at Daytona International Speedway in Daytona Beach, Florida.
 Contested over 79 laps, it was the first exhibition race of the 2016 NASCAR Sprint Cup Series season.

 Report

 Background

 Daytona International Speedway, the race track where the race was held.

-The track, Daytona International Speedway, is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
-The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 mi long.
+Daytona International Speedway is a four-turn superspeedway that is 2.5 mi long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 Format and eligibility

 The race was 75 laps in length, and divided into two segments; the first was 25 laps and the second was 50 laps.
 The race was open to those drivers who won a pole in the 2015 season or had won the Sprint Unlimited previously.

 Entry list

 The entry list for the Sprint Unlimited was released on Friday, February 12 at 2:20 p.m.
 Eastern time.
 Twenty-five drivers were entered for the race.
 Tony Stewart was slated to run the Sprint Unlimited, but after suffering a burst fracture of his L1 vertebra, Brian Vickers drove in his place.
 While Vickers was not technically eligible because he does not fit any of the criteria for eligibility, he was cleared by NASCAR to compete in the event.